 If your independent clinical project involves human subject research please review the Guidelines from the Committee on the Use of Human Subjects.
 Research is broadly defined, and it is essential to determine the need for review by the Committee well in advance of the due date, as seeking necessary approvals can be very time consuming.
 The Law School liaison at the Committee can assist the student to determine whether the project requires review, and assist with the committee process.

-OCP Staff review and approve the applications based on the strength of the proposed projects and the appropriateness of the placement as an educational opportunity.
+OCP approves applications based on the strength of the proposed project and the appropriateness of the placement as an educational opportunity.
 Applications from students who are currently enrolled in or have completed an existing HLS clinic or externship, or who have substantial experience in the area of law that is the focus of the project, will be given preference.
 Applications from students who do not meet these criteria will be considered on a case-by-case basis.
 Students may be denied approval if his/her application is incomplete or the project is not deemed appropriate for academic credit.